joxeankoret/diaphora/README.md

 ## Licensing problems

-If your company does not allow using the AGPL license, you can get commercial licenses of Diaphora to use it in your company, or to use it as a particular in any company you work (similar concept as IDA's named licenses).
+If your company does not allow using the AGPL license you can get commercial licenses of Diaphora to use it in your company or to use it as a particular in any company you work (similar concept as IDA's named licenses).
 For more details, please contact me at admin@joxeankoret.com.

+Please remember that it isn't me preventing you from using Diaphora: it's your company.
+Thank you for your understanding.

 ## Wiki